-Today, aliens are a familiar staple of sci-fi cinema, whether they’re conquerors intent on destroying our most famous landmarks, or ambassadors offering messages of peace.
+Today, aliens are a familiar staple of sci-fi, whether they’re conquerors intent on destroying our most famous landmarks, or ambassadors offering messages of peace.
+They present fascinating analogies for us to examine ourselves, or just something monstrous for action stars to blast at.

-Below, then, is our list of ten great movies that also feature memorable alien lifeforms.
+Below, then, is our list of the best movies that also feature memorable alien lifeforms.
 In some instances, the creatures from other worlds take centre stage.
 In others, they’re barely glimpsed, but cast a huge shadow over the rest of the movie.
-Several are benign; a lot of them are violent, toothsome, and incredibly scary.
+Several are benign; many of them are violent, toothsome, and incredibly scary.
 All of them have left a mark on genre cinema.
 So with all that in mind, suit up, grab a weapon, and we’ll begin our journey.
-Don’t worry if you’re scared, in space, no one can hear you scream.
+These are the best alien movies.

 What are the best alien movies of all time?